-Diwali or Deepawali meaning a series of lighted lamps is one of the most celebrated festivals in India.
-Diwali’s significance varies throughout India and is associated with a variety of traditions, symbolism, and deities.
+The Festival of Lights is one of the most celebrated festivals in India.
+Diwali’s significance varies throughout India and is associated with various traditions, symbolism, and deities.

-The festival is spread across five days, each day having significance.
-People welcome the festival with enthusiastic gestures and like most festivals, the preparations start many days if not months prior to the actual date.
+The festival is spread across five days, each day having its cultural and religious significance.
+People welcome the festival with enthusiastic gestures, and like most festivals, the preparations start many days, if not months before the actual date.

-Lights, crackers, shopping, delicious food, ritual, and ceremonies fill the surrounding of every household with a dash of minimalism, sustainability, and care for the environment.
+Lights, crackers, shopping, delicious food, sweets, rituals, and ceremonies fill the surroundings of every household with a dash of minimalism, sustainability, and care for the environment.

-Many houses in India take out their old and unused items like electronic waste, plastic bottles, old newspapers, cardboard boxes out of their store and sell them for recycling or local Kabariwala.
+Many houses in India take their old and unused items like electronic waste, plastic bottles, old newspapers, and cardboard boxes from their store and sell them for recycling to a local Kabariwala.

 Upcycle and Decorations

-To add to the charm, people decorate their houses with lamps, flowers, pots – which are often created reusing old and unused stuff like plastic bottles, cardboard boxes, color papers, etc.
+To add to the charm and festival spirit, people decorate their houses with lanterns, lamps, flowers, and other paraphilia – often created by reusing old and unused stuff like plastic bottles, cardboard boxes, colored papers, etc.

-Dhanteras is the first day of the festival that marks the beginning of Diwali in India.
-According to Hindu beliefs, this day is considered to make new purchases like gold, silver, idols, utensils, cars, electronic items, etc.
+Dhanteras is the first day of the five-day festivities.
+According to traditional beliefs, this day is considered a day to make new and valuable purchases like gold, silver, idols, utensils, cars, electronic items, etc., as it brings luck and prosperity.

-Believe it or not, buying a broomstick is also auspicious on this day.
+Believe it or not, buying a broomstick is also auspicious on Dhanteras.
 It is a symbolic gesture of starting the year with a cleaner lifestyle and a clean house.
-If you clean your house on this day, prosperity walks in, and hence buying a broomstick becomes very important.
+If you clean your house on this day, prosperity walks in, so buying a broomstick becomes very important.
+Bringing a broom home on Dhanteras is also believed to help in get rid of all debts and bring happiness.

 Respecting Tulasi Plants (synonym Ocimum sanctum, commonly known as basil)

-Tulasi plant is a very sacred plant in Hindu belief and has a huge significance in Indian homes.
-Hindus regard it as an earthly manifestation of the goddess Tulsi; she is regarded as the avatar of goddess Lakshmi
+The Tulasi plant is a sacred plant in Hindu belief and has a huge significance in Indian homes.
+Hindus regard it as an earthly manifestation of the goddess Tulsi; she is regarded as the avatar of the goddess Lakshmi

-Generally kept at the entrance of the house or the central courtyard, the plant is said to have great medical and spiritual healing properties.
+Generally kept at the house’s entrance or the central courtyard, the plant is said to have great medical and spiritual healing properties.

 On the third day of the festival, which is the main Diwali, where Lord Ganesh and Lakshmi are worshipped.
 After completing the rituals, praying before the Tulasi plant is extremely important on Diwali day.
 Lighting a lamp in front of the plant evokes positive energies and removes negativities.

-Additionally, consuming leaves of the plant is considered to have innumerable health benefits.
+Additionally, consuming plant leaves is considered to have innumerable health benefits.
 The leaves can be taken alongside sweet offerings.

 Prayer for the Mountain and Cow

-The fourth day of the festival is called Govardhan Puja and the day has two special significances related to bio-diversity.
+The fourth day of the festival is called Govardhan Puja, which has two special significances related to bio-diversity.

 First, it commemorates the incident where Lord Krishna lifted the Govardhan Hill to provide shelter from heavy rains that fell upon the villagers of his town.

-Devotees worship Govardhan hill, which is symbolically made using cow-dung and decorated with flowers.
-People also offer to pay respect to the cows for being a source of food and helping in agriculture.
+Devotees worship Govardhan hill, symbolically made using cow dung and decorated with flowers.
+People also offer to pay respect to the cows for being a food source and helping in agriculture.

-In spite of any symbolism the festival is an important occasion that marks the victory of light over darkness, knowledge over ignorance, and good over evil.
+Despite any symbolism, the festival is an important occasion that marks the victory of light over darkness, knowledge over ignorance, and good over evil.

-Climate change and environmental destruction are some of the worst evils, modern societies are facing today, let us all strive for a safe environment, decluttered lifestyle, and respect for mother nature.
+Climate change and environmental destruction are some of the worst evils modern societies face today; let us all strive for a safe environment, a decluttered lifestyle, and respect for Mother Nature.

 Add comment